Distinguishing diamond from Moissanite

 Moissanite is electrically conductive (very slightly...you couldn't measure it on an ordinary electric meter) - and this is what a Moissanite tester detects.

 Many other objects are electrically conductive (including your fingers!); many other gemstones are electrically conductive.
 However, diamond (with one very rare exception) is not electrically conductive.

 - test the stone on a diamond tester

 - if the tester reads 'diamond', it is either diamond or Moissanite.

 - then test the stone on a Moissanite tester, if the tester reads 'Moissanite' then the stone is not diamond (though there is one very rare exception).

 If you don't have a diamond tester, your best-buy would be a multi-tester which is a combined diamond tester / Moissanite tester.

 If you really wanted to save money, you could buy the very cheapest diamond tester and a Moissanite tester...though, personally, I wouldn't go for 'the cheapest' - they are never as reliable as the better models.

 MOISSANITE TESTERS AND TYPE II DIAMONDS

 Moissanite testers work by measuring electrical conductivity through the stone*.
-Diamond is not electrically conductive, most Moissanite is.
-However, there is a very rare type of diamond which has an unusual atomic structure (it contains boron instead of the nitrogen) and this makes the diamond electrically conductive, i.e. it will register 'Moissanite' on a diamond tester.
+Most diamond is not electrically conductive, most Moissanite is.
+However, there is a very rare type of diamond (Type II diamond) which has an unusual atomic structure (it contains boron instead of the nitrogen) and this makes the diamond electrically conductive, i.e. it will register 'Moissanite' on a diamond tester.